 If you’ve tried a galette des rois before, what’s your favorite flavor?

-If you’re in need of a galette des rois recipe, here are some top choices:
+If you’re in need of a galette des rois recipe or French king cake, here are some top choices: